AlibabaCloudDocs/ecs/intl.en-US/Images/Custom image/Copy custom images.md

 3. In the top navigation bar, select a region.

-4. On the **Images** page, click the **Custom Images** tab.
+4. On the **Images** page, click the **Custom Image** tab.

-5. Select the image that you want to copy and click **Copy Image** in the **Actions** column.
+5. Find the custom image that you want to copy and click **Copy Image** in the **Actions** column.

-6. In the **Copy Image** dialog box, perform the following operations:
+6. In the **Copy Image** dialog box, specify parameters.

-    1. Verify the custom image ID.
+    1. Confirm the ID of the custom image that you want to copy.

-    2. In the **Destination Region** drop-down list, select a region.
+    2. Select a region from the **Destination Region** drop-down list.
 The selected region must be different from the current region.

-    3. Enter the **Custom Image Name** to be displayed in the destination region.
+    3. In the **Custom Image Name** field, enter an image name to display in the destination region.

-    4. Enter the **Custom Image Description** to be displayed in the destination region.
+    4. In the **Custom Image Description** field, enter an image description to display in the destination region.

     5. Select **Encrypt** and then select **Default Service CMK** from the drop-down list.

         **Default Service CMK**: The default key generated by Key Management Service \(KMS\).

-        **Note:** The encryption feature is in public preview in some regions.

     6. Click **OK**.

 7. Query the results and manage the tasks.

-    1. In the upper-left corner of the top navigation bar, switch to the destination region and view the copy progress of the custom image.
+    1. In the upper-left corner of the top navigation bar, select the destination region from the drop-down list and view the copy progress of the custom image.

-        When the progress reaches 100%, the image enters the **Available** state, indicating that the task is complete.
+        When the progress reaches 100%, the image enters the **Available** state.
+This indicates that the copy task is complete.
 An image is created in the destination region and has a unique image ID.

-    2. If the **Progress** has not reached 100% and the **Status** is **Creating**, you can cancel the copy task by clicking **Cancel Copy**.
+    2. If the **progress** has not reached 100% and the **status** is **Creating**, you can cancel the copy task at any time by clicking **Cancel Copy**.

         ![Creating](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/8294865061/p6780.png)

-You can use the copied image to create an instance or change the system disk:
+You can use the image copy to create an instance or replace a system disk:

 -   [Create an ECS instance by using a custom image](/intl.en-US/Instance/Create an instance/Create an ECS instance by using a custom image.md)
 -   [Replace a system disk \(non-public images\)](/intl.en-US/Block Storage/Cloud disks/Change the operating system/Replace a system disk (non-public images).md)